apsaint/Minishell/README.md

 	- Implementation of struct for environmment variables (DONE)

 # DAY 03 #
-	- Initialization of builtin cd and echo (IN PROGRESS)
+	- Initialization of builtin cd and echo (DONE)
 	- Implementation of builtin of env (DONE)
 	- Leak checks (DONE)